How well can you recognise natural silk? Read along with us to find out all about the highly desirable material!

 - Georgette (grainy texture)

-This silk is produced by Tasar silkworm in the wild.
-This silk is difficult to pigment.
-The silk produced by Tasar silkworm is very strong and is mostly used in manufacturing home furnishings and interior decoration items.
+This silk is produced by Tasar silkworms in the wild and is very strong.
+It is mainly used in manufacturing home furnishings and interior decoration items; however, it can be difficult to pigment

 3. Muga Silk

-This silk is golden brown in color with shiny texture.
+This silk is golden brown with a shiny texture.
 It is used to make sarees and bedsheets.
 It is popularly grown and extensively used in Assam.

 4. Eri/Errandi Silk

-This creamy white color silk is produced from castor silkworm without destroying the silkworm within.
+This creamy white colour silk is produced from castor silkworm without destroying the silkworm within.
 This silk is highly durable and heavy.
 It is used in the making of curtains.

 - Silk cashmere